JohnyCoolHD/RetroDisc-System/README.md

 ## `config.json`

-An optional release configuration containing the default runtime and compatibility settings for the game.
+An optional release configuration containing runtime and compatibility settings for the game.

+The RetroDisc launcher contains a default configuration embedded in the launcher itself.
+A `config.json` placed next to the launcher is optional and can be used to provide or override the release configuration.

+If no external `config.json` is present, RetroDisc uses the configuration embedded in the launcher.

-The release configuration acts as the template for the user's persistent configuration.
+The selected release configuration is used as the template for the user's persistent `config.json`.

 See [Game Configuration](#️-game-configuration)